-- awarding financial assistance, and in the conduct of procurement activities involving funds under the Act. - 7.3 Members of the WORK2FUTURE BOARD shall comply with the intent of the California Administrative Code, title 2, section 18730 and any amendments duly adopted by the Fair Political Practices Commission. - 7.4 WORK2FUTURE BOARD members are required to complete two hours of training in ethics principles and laws (AB1234 Ethics Training) every two years.
+- awarding financial assistance, and in the conduct of procurement activities involving funds under the Act. - 7.3 Members of the WORK2FUTURE BOARD shall comply with the intent of the California Administrative Code, title 2, section 18730 and any amendments duly adopted by the Fair Political Practices Commission. - 7.4 WORK2FUTURE BOARD members are required to complete two hours of training in ethics principles and laws (AB1234 Ethics Training) and two hours in sexual harassment and discrimination prevention (AB 1661 Sexual Harassment and Discrimination Prevention Training) every two years.